Orange County Choppers: Orange County Choppers MotoCoaster

 The MotoCoaster is a Zamperla built motorbike themed roller coaster installed at Darien Lake theme park in Darien Lake, NY.
-It was the first motorbike roller coaster to be installed in the United States, though the Pony Express, a similar model of coaster with horse themed trains, was erected Knott's Berry Farm.
+It was the first motorbike roller coaster to be installed in the United States, though the Pony Express, a similar model of coaster with horse themed trains, was erected at Knott's Berry Farm.
 The MotoCoaster is the same model as the prototype located outside Zamperla's factory in Italy.

 The MotoCoaster opened in May 2008 with Orange County Choppers securing the naming rights.
 The MotoCoaster is located near the Darien Square area of the park, between Boomerang and Twister.
 Orange County Choppers built a custom motorcycle inspired by the ride and the park.
 The coaster was originally named the Orange County Choppers Motocoaster when it first opened in 2008.
 However, the name was changed to the MotoCoaster in 2010 after the naming rights with OCC expired.

+Popular meme

+A popular internet meme, started in 2011 and based on the show, became widely popular on social media in early 2018.
+The meme consists of five panels depicting a dispute between Paul Sr. and his son Paul Jr. In the original scene, Paul Sr. shouts at Paul Jr. for being late to work and Paul Jr. shouts back, throws a chair, and then eventually storms away.
+In the meme, users enter the dialogue of the five panels to create a dispute over any issue.